Puerto Rico, Law 75, and Forum Selection Clauses

 The court based its conclusion in part on the fact that the word “shall” appeared in the choice-of-law clause.
 But this fact is irrelevant.
 Although the choice-of-law clause and the forum selection clause appear in the same paragraph, they are distinct and separate provisions.
 The district court also placed significant weight on the fact that the parties had “irrevocably” submitted to jurisdiction in Massachusetts and had “irrevocably” waived their right to challenge venue or raise the issue of forum non conveniens.
 But nothing about the word “irrevocably” signifies an intent to litigate exclusively in Massachusetts.

 Finally, the district court pointed to a handful of decisions where the courts had concluded that clauses containing similar language were mandatory.
-They decisions are, however, inconsistent with the vast majority of decisions holding that merely “submitting” to jurisdiction or “waiving” objections to venue does not convey an intent to litigate there and nowhere else.
+These decisions are, however, inconsistent with the vast majority of cases holding that merely “submitting” to jurisdiction or “waiving” objections to venue does not convey an intent to litigate there and nowhere else.

 Purely as a matter of contract interpretation, therefore, the district court erred in concluding that the forum selection clause was mandatory.
 This was a permissive clause.
 It did not require litigation to occur exclusively in Massachusetts.